Feminism | Posted by Julie Z on 10/10/2011

 It seems to me like our parents, and other various adults, are freaking out about the technology we have available to us today.
 I’ve always thought that if you’re responsible — you put up all the privacy settings, you don’t talk to strangers, you generally use your brain — technology is actually a positive thing.
 We have so much information available to us, and I think social networking is healthy, and a good thing for kids to learn how to do.
 And you don’t hear about 47 year old sexual predators masquerading as 15 year old guys (or girls…) so much anymore.
 Unless that’s more because it’s not fresh news, rather than it’s not occurring.

-But as one of my former teachers recently observed, “Technology is sucking the emotions from …
+But as one of my former teachers recently observed, “Technology is sucking the …

 Pop-Culture | Posted by Julie Z on 05/27/2009